Create a metric set and add a filter

 The visualization is now changed to a bar chart where each series (i.e., bars of the same color) corresponds to a specific 'Product Category'.

-Finally, check in your metric set from the toolbar so others can use it too.
+Finally, click Share in the toolbar and check in your metric set so others can use it too.

 Using similar steps as before, create a second metric set as follows: